MadsAlbertsen/multi-metagenome/docs/step9.md

 uni.ess            108
 {% endhighlight %}

-`tot.ess` is the total number of essential genes identified, where `uni.ess` is the number of unique essential genes.
+`tot.ess` is the total number of essential genes identified and `uni.ess` is the number of unique essential genes.

-To get an initial overview of the data we only use scaffolds > 5000 bp.
+To get an initial overview of the data we subset the original dataframes `d` and `e` to only contain scaffolds > 5000 bp and store the data in the dataframes `ds` and `es`.

 {% highlight r %}
 ds <- subset(d, length > 5000)